coolsamson7/aspyx/README.md

 def get(type: Type[T]) -> T
 ```

 is used to retrieve object instances.
-Depending on the according scope it will return cached insatcnes pr may need to create them on the fly.
+Depending on the respective scope it will return either cached instances or newly instantiated objects.

 The container knows about class hierarchies and is able to `get` base classes, as long as there is only one implementation.

 In case of ambiguities, it will throw an exception.

-Please be aware, that a base class are not required to be annotated with `@injectable`, as this would mean, that it could be created on its own as well. ( Which is possible as well, btw. )
+Please be aware, that a base class are not _required_ to be annotated with `@injectable`, as this would mean, that it could be created on its own as well. ( Which is possible as well, btw. )

 # Lifecycle methods

-It is possible to declare methods that will be called from the conatiner
+It is possible to declare methods that will be called from the container
 - `@on_init()` called after the constructor and all other injections.
-- `@on_destroy()` called after the container has shutdown
+- `@on_destroy()` called after the container has been shut down

 # Post Processors